klausbreyer/v01.io/content/pages/cv.md

 I've anchored my beliefs in [Shape Up]({{< relref "/tags/shapeup/" >}}), the next wave of agile.

+I turn visionary business goals into concrete results, with focused expertise at the _intersection of product and tech organization_.
-What do I bring to the table? _Strategy and technical prowess_.
-It’s not about coding; it’s about laying the foundation for products that make a mark.
-And doing it in sync with the business side of things.
+It's not merely about coding; it's about crafting standout products that make a mark and drive business forward.

 1. _Startup strategy_ – turning ideas into impactful ventures.
 1. Selling the _tech vision_ – whether it's to investors or stakeholders.
-1. _Prototyping & crafting_ the first version of a product from scratch, if need be.
+1. _Prototyping & Crafting_ the first version of a product from scratch, if need be.
-1. Assembling and nurturing a _killer team_.
+1. Assembling and nurturing _a killer team_.
 1. Bringing _product & engineering processes_ up to speed.

 From startup _monoliths_ to large _microservice_ environments, I've led and launched.